N000bak/Lenovo-T470s-Clover/README.md

 ### SSD Enable Trim

-If you Sata ssd hasn't trim enabled, run the following command from the *Terminal* to enable it:
+If you Sata SSD hasn't trim enabled, run the following command from the *Terminal* to enable it:

 ```
 sudo trimforce enable